CRAB & LOBSTER REPORT - MARCH 2017

 Alaska King Crab

 We now have live Alaska King crab in stock.
 The season is very short so if you want to try it we need to know soon.
 They weigh between six and eight pounds and are gorgeous, not to mention very tasty.
 I'm guessing that one would feed six people, maybe more.
-Cal me for a quote.
+Call me for a quote.
 250.361.5846.

-The further good news is that quality has been consistently excellent and we have been able to secure enough product from our Vancouver Island fishermen to fulfill demand.
+The good news is that quality has been consistently excellent and we have been able to secure enough product from our Vancouver Island fishermen to fulfill demand.
 We are seeing quite a number of over two pound crab from our Juan de Fuca fishermen and have been working to find markets for them.

 Our friends at Finest at Sea here in Victoria have been offering B grade (missing a claw and/or a leg or two) to their clientele at a very favourable discount.
 Lots of savvy shoppers have been getting in on the action.
 These crab provide the same meat yield percentage as the A grade, but at a fraction of the cost.
 If you're out to impress, they stock our A grade crab as well.
+During periods of expensive crab the crab culls are a nice option.

 Give us a call for your wholesale crab quote.
 We have a dedicated refrigerated truck that goes to the lower mainland every Thursday.
 We also have another that can get there any day of the week if Thursday doesn't work for you.
 You can customize your order for crab size (over two lbs and under two pounds).
 We use couriers and air cargo services and seafood distribution companies to serve the rest of the province.